 Read more >>

-Fat is not the only factor when it comes to male hormone levels, but it matters.
+Fat is not the only factor when it comes to male hormone levels, but it matters when it comes to male breast surgery.

 The other way men end up with a lot of oestrogen in their body is xeno-oestrogens, or in plain English, oestrogens (or molecules that behave like oestrogen), in our environment.
 Xeno-oestrogens are all around us, but are particularly prolific in plastics – how many plastic water or drink bottles have you used this week alone?